AniolMG/mini-ml-pipeline/readme.md

 Also, make sure to set a new experiment name, in the training code with ``mlflow.set_experiment("titanic_s3")``, since MLflow will ignore the default-artifact-root if the experiment already had one.
 Make sure too that boto3 is installed (install with ``pip install boto3``).

-Now if we run the training code, the model (and any other artificat we try to log) will be stored in S3.
+Now if we run the training code, the model (and any other artifiact we try to log) will be stored in S3.

 If it worked, we can now use MLFlow to set the new model to Staging and run ``uvicorn main:app --reload`` to test that it works.

 If everything worked up until this point, we can proceed with the containerization.
-Remember to run ``pip freeze > requirements.txt`` beforehand.
+Remember to run ``pip freeze > requirements.txt`` beforehand if you installed anything else.

 Then build the image with:
 ```
 docker build -t titanic-ml-api .
 ```

-And run the container with (change \<user> with your actual user):
+We will have to give the container the permissions to access S3, and also specify the docker port, model name, and model stage, so run it with (change \<user> with your actual user):

 ````
 docker run -p 8000:8000 -v "C:\Users\<user>\.aws:/root/.aws:ro" -e MLFLOW_TRACKING_URI="http://host.docker.internal:5000"  -e REGISTERED_MODEL_NAME="TitanicModel" -e MODEL_STAGE="Staging" titanic-ml-api